nluka/endmyopia/README.md

 | 9           | -0.50           | May 20, 2022            | Craig    |
 | 10          | -0.25           | June 27, 2022           | Craig    |

-No more glasses as of July 25, 2022.
+No more computer glasses as of July 25, 2022.

 ## Important Milestones